Generic selectors

 Perhaps the most difficult relationship is the one between an offender and a victim.
 Offenses can cause a rift in the relationship between people.
 Restoring the broken relationship is called reconciliation.
 Notice:

-MATTHEW 5:23-24 For this reason, if you bring your gift to the altar, and there remember that your brother has something against you, 24 Leave your gift there before the altar, and go your way; first be reconciled with your brother, and then come and offer your gift.
+MATTHEW 5:23-24 “Therefore if you bring your gift to the altar, and there remember that your brother has something against you, 24 “leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift.

 Here is a case where a brother (or sister) in Christ was offended because he has something against the person offering the gift.
 Jesus said it is the responsibility of the believing offender to go to his brother and be reconciled.
 So what is reconciliation?